-Task 5.1: Design and experimentally study aspects of mirroring and communicative aspects of imitation
+- Task 5.1: Design, experimentally study and analyse aspects of mirroring, timing, body expression and communicative aspects of imitation in child-robot interaction and using computational models of imitative interaction games - Task 5.2: Imitative Learning of Simple Manipulation Tasks - Task 5.3: Software implementation for the iCub & integration in the iCub Cognitive Architecture. - Task 5.4: Experimental investigation on the role of gaze in imitation of hand movements.

-Task 5.2: Imitative Learning of Simple Manipulation Tasks
+The EPFL imitation controller will be made compatible with the Yarp-based iCub software architecture by month 42

-D 5.1 - Month 6: Evaluation of an algorithm for interpreting the kinematics of arm motion and its relationship to object motion.
+The SSSA gaze software will be made compatible with the Yarp-based iCub software architecture by month 42

-D 5.2 - Month 12: Implementation of visual recognition and imitation of goal-directed reaching motion.
-D 5.3 - Month 18: Implementation of goal-directed and functional imitation of simple manipulation of objects.
+- D 5.1 Month 6: Evaluation of an algorithm for interpreting the kinematics of arm motion and its relationship to object motion. - D 5.2 Month 12: Implementation of visual recognition and imitation of goal-directed reaching motion. - D 5.3 Month 18: Implementation of goal-directed and functional imitation of simple manipulation of objects. - D 5.4 Month 24: First results of experiments on mirroring and communicative aspects of imitation. - D 5.5 Month 36: Results from interaction studies on synchronization, mirroring and interaction kinesics (report) - D 5.6 Month 42: Results of the robotic implementation of anthropomorphic gaze behaviour in imitation of hand manipulative actions. - D 5.7 Month 42: Software implementation for the iCub & integration in the iCub Cognitive Architecture.

-D 5.4 - Month 24, 36: First results of experiments on mirroring and communicative aspects of imitation.
+RobotCub Project IST-004370 Annex I • Revision Months 25-42